 We’ve found some fabulous domestic helper courses that we think your helpers will love.
 We’re talking classes and lessons that will help her embrace and enhance her personal and professional skill-sets.
 And not only for life with your family either.
 These courses will help her build a future for life beyond her role as a helper.
 Read on below!

 Aidha believes in “sustainable futures through financial education”.
 This micro-business school organises domestic helper courses in Singapore that cover important life skills for when your helper is ready to move back home.
 Your helper can pick up tips on developing good saving habits, prepare for future small businesses and learn how to make sound investments.
-Classes are held on Sundays over a period of nine months.
-Topics include entrepreneurship, computer literacy, business management and finance.
+Classes are held on Sundays over a period of three to nine months, covering everything from entrepreneurship to computer literacy to business management and finance.

 Filipino helpers who fancy bagging some new skills can join courses ranging from martial arts to dressmaking at the Bayanihan Centre.
 Programs typically start in March until October.
 Classes include cool choices such as cosmetology and aromatherapy too!

-Set up in 2005, and now running seven different domestic helper courses, the Mujahidah Learning Centre offers all sorts of fun classes.
+Set up in 2005, and now running a range of different domestic helper courses, the Mujahidah Learning Centre offers all sorts of fun classes.
 Think international cookery courses, sewing skills, English lessons and computer literacy programs too.

-The ACMI (thankfully, this one has an acronym) has courses open to any nationality and prices start from just $100 for 10 lessons.
+The ACMI (thankfully, this one has an acronym) has courses open to any nationality that starts from just $100 for 10 lessons.
 Your helper can try out fun courses from baking, computers and hairdressing, to caregiving, speaking everyday English, small business enterprise classes and even guitar lessons.
 This centre is popular, and enrolment happens twice yearly, so we advise booking as early as possible.

 The HOME Academy was set up in order to provide training and support to domestic workers of all nationalities.
 Weekly Sunday classes offer programs in English, Mandarin, computer skills, cooking, dressmaking and financial education.
-Your helper will love the HOMEly feeling of the place.
-It makes it a great place to make some new connections if your helper is new to the country.
+Your helper will love the HOMEly feel of this place.
+It makes it a great place to make some new connections for your helper too!